 Other Ways to Cover Up Acne

-Tea tree oil in a concentration of 10% or more will kill acne bacteria on contact.
-Pure tea tree oil will also relieve inflammation and reduce redness, even as it is killing acne bacteria.
+Tea tree oil will kill acne bacteria on contact5.
+Pure tea tree oil will also relieve inflammation5 and reduce redness, even as it is killing acne bacteria.
 The more often you can use tea tree oil at night, the less often you will need to use concealer during the day.
-Tea tree oil treatment usually completely removes redness in about a week, but products that are not at least 10% tea tree oil will not help very much, no matter how good they smell.
+Tea tree oil treatment usually completely removes redness in about a week.

 How Cover Ups for Acne Can Go Wrong

 It is always essential to remove all makeup before you go to bed for the night.
-You don’t want to have to rub and scrub to get makeup off your skin, because the action of rubbing and abrading the skin stimulates the production of even more oil.
-Makeup needs to come off your skin with the action of your cleanser alone, but your cleanser needs to be gentle to your skin.
+You don’t want to have to rub and scrub to get makeup off your skin, because the action of scrubbing and abrading can lead to irritation6.
+Makeup needs to come off your skin with the action of your cleanser alone, but your cleanser needs to be gentle to your skin7.

 How can you find products that remove makeup without irritating the skin?
 Probably the single most important thing you can do in choosing your makeup remover is making sure it does not contain an ingredient called sodium lauryl sulfate, also known as SLS.
-More than any other common detergent ingredient, SLS can make your skin break out even while you are cleansing it.
+More than any other common detergent ingredient, SLS can act as a potent skin irritant8 even while you are cleansing with it.

 It can take a lot of time to read all the labels.
 But you don’t have to read all the labels if you rely on a comprehensive acne treatment system like Exposed Skin Care.